Internal structure of Earth: Global properties

 Note: In chondrite model (1), the light element in the core is assumed to be Si.
 Chondrite model (2) is a model of chemical composition of the mantle corresponding to the model of core shown in chondrite model (1).

 A photograph of Earth taken by the crew of Apollo 17 in 1972.
 A processed version became widely known as The Blue Marble.

 Measurements of the force exerted by Earth's gravity can be used to calculate its mass.
 Astronomers can also calculate Earth's mass by observing the motion of orbiting satellites.
 Earth's average density can be determined through gravimetric experiments, which have historically involved pendulums.
 The mass of Earth is about 6×10^24 kg.
 The average density of Earth is 5.515 g/cm^{3}.

 Layers

 Schematic view of Earth's interior structure.

-The structure of Earth can be defined in two ways: by mechanical properties such as rheology, or chemically.
-Mechanically, it can be divided into lithosphere, asthenosphere, mesospheric mantle, outer core, and the inner core.
-Chemically, Earth can be divided into the crust, upper mantle, lower mantle, outer core, and inner core.
 The geologic component layers of Earth are at increasing depths below the surface.
+How these layers are assigned names, and thus how the planet’s structure is described, depends on the scientific approach.

+Compositionally, the Earth’s layers are classified by their chemistry as the crust (an outer layer chiefly of silicate minerals—more specifically, dense basaltic oceanic crust and slightly less dense granitic continental crust), the mantle (an upper layer high in mafic rock and a lower layer high in bridgmanite and ferropericlase), and the core (an iron-nickel central layer).

+Mechanically, in contrast, Earth’s physical and particularly rheological properties and behaviors give rise to layers called the lithosphere (a rigid, brittle outer shell comprising both the crust and the very top of the upper mantle); the asthenosphere (a ductile, semi-fluid layer, chiefly of the upper mantle, where tectonic plates float and move); the mesosphere, or mesospheric mantle (also called the subasthenospheric mantle, a layer of the lower mantle where high pressures solidify the rock, and not to be confused with the atmospheric mesosphere); and a liquid outer core and a solid inner core.

+The differing nature of the layers represented by these two approaches aligns only partially, and so their names are usually not intermingled in geology.